Project

 I am kind of lost which setting is missing.

-RE: Problems to use self built Python extension on Windows: ImportError: DLL load failed while importing saxonche - Added by O'Neil Delpratt over 1 year ago
+RE: Problems to use self built Python extension on Windows: ImportError: DLL load failed while importing saxonche - Added by O'Neil Delpratt almost 2 years ago

 I have also reproduced the same error on linux.
 Something strange going on here.
 I will create a bug issue for this problem.